Best Medicare Advantage Plans in Michigan (2026)

 Michigan has 34 PPO Medicare Advantage options available, with monthly costs ranging from $0 to $246 and MOOP limits from $4,000 to $9,250.
 Quality is strong across the state, with 24 plans earning 4 stars or higher from the CMS.

-• Blue Cross Blue Shield is the top PPO provider in the state, delivering a wide selection of eight plans with 4.5-star CMS ratings, $0 average monthly premiums, and a $6,750 average out-of-pocket maximum.
+• Blue Cross Blue Shield is the top PPO provider in Michigan, with eight plans rated 4.5 stars, $0 average monthly premiums and a $6,750 average out-of-pocket maximum.

 • HAP Senior Plus provides four plans with a $9 average monthly premium, 4-star ratings, and a low MOOP limit of $5,200.